rootwork/salsa-clave/README.md

 Details TK

 1. selecting the files for the packages you use
-2. commenting in the portions you need
+2. enabling the features you need
 3. optionally concatenating the files
 4. minifying the file(s)
 5. uploading the file(s) to Salsa
 6. updating your templates

 Unfortunately, because Salsa exists in a hosted environment, there's no way to effectively pull in git updates.
-We therefore recommend that when you upload your minified versions of the scripts, you add the latest version number from the top of the script to the filename, e.g. **clave_1.0.js**.
+Instead, when you upload your minified versions of the scripts, you should add the latest version number from the top of the script to the filename, e.g. **clave_1.0.js**.

 ## The name